symfony-util/controller-using-templating-http-foundation-http-kernel/README.md

 [![SensioLabsInsight](https://img.shields.io/sensiolabs/i/20fdf909-deda-46fa-9fb5-dc2cdf778c05.svg)](https://insight.sensiolabs.com/projects/20fdf909-deda-46fa-9fb5-dc2cdf778c05)
 -->

+## Usefullness
+* To be sure than Symfony >= 3.3 as required to call the controller with templating engin as argument.
+* Additional functional testing calling the controller from HttpKernel or FrameworkBundle.

 ## Possible improvements
 * Use (yaml) configuraton for test Kernel(s), instead of in php code configuration
 * Tests do not use 2 Kernels as intended, the first one configured is the only one!
+Corrected, OK now!

 Icon: https://material.io/icons/#ic_wallpaper